-Any financial assistance provided under the scheme is not intended to be used to hire a private lawyer in place of an overseas court-appointed lawyer or public defender.
-As one of the scheme's criteria is the extent of the applicant's connection with Australia, financial assistance is not usually available under the scheme for Australians who have left Australia to settle overseas.
+Applications can be made for grants to cover legal costs relating to the defence and other related expenses, however financial assistance provided under the scheme is not intended to be used to hire a private lawyer in place of an overseas court-appointed lawyer or public defender.

 How to apply